DiamondGlow® Dermalinfusion Treatment

-SilkPeel® Dermalinfusion™ is a skin-freshening technique, similar to microdermabrasion, that helps repair skin after damage from the sun, acne, and the effects of aging.
-This procedure combines non-invasive exfoliation with patient-specific solutions that are infused deep in the skin’s layers.
-These solutions contain no harsh chemicals and are used to lighten, hydrate, clear, and even nourish the skin.
-SilkPeel® exfoliates the skin using medical grade diamond head tips, and provides no wounding to the skin.
-Despite the name of this procedure, your skin does not “peel”.
+DiamondGlow® is a skin-freshening technique, similar to microdermabrasion, that helps repair skin after damage from the sun, acne, and the effects of aging.
+This procedure combines non-invasive exfoliation with patient-specific solutions infused deep into the skin’s layers.
+These solutions contain no harsh chemicals and lighten, hydrate, clear, and nourish the skin.
+The device exfoliates the skin using medical-grade diamond head tips, providing no wounding.

 As with other skin rejuvenation techniques, this can be combined with other procedures to get the best results for your specific skin needs.
-Repeated treatments with our certified esthetician may be needed to reduce or remove fine lines and unwanted pigmentation.
-Immediately after the procedure, you will notice your skin feeling softer and more replenished.
+Repeated treatments with our certified provider may be needed to reduce or remove fine lines and unwanted pigmentation.
+Immediately after the procedure, your skin feels softer and more replenished.

-Are you noticing with each passing birthday that your skin seems a little more lackluster?
-Dull?
-Developing fine lines?
-Do you wonder if there’s something you can do to refresh your skin?
-Those fine lines, age spots, and even dull skin can be successfully treated.
-The simplest way to see results is to get rid of the outer layer of skin and expose the fresh new skin underneath.
+Do you notice that your skin seems a little more lackluster with each passing birthday?
+Is there something you can do to refresh your skin?
+Those fine lines, age spots, and dull skin can be successfully treated.
+The simplest way to see results is to remove the outer layer of skin and expose the fresh new skin underneath.

-Chemical peeling is a technique used to rejuvenate the appearance of the skin, typically on the hands, face or neck by exposing new skin.
-Chemical peel solutions include glycolics, low-concentration TCA, retinoic acid or amino acid combinations.
-Glycolic and salicylic acid are excellent tools used to treat mild scarring and certain types of acne as well as exfoliate and renew the skin.
+Chemical peeling is a technique used to rejuvenate the appearance of the skin, typically on the hands, face, or neck, by exposing new skin.
+Chemical peel solutions include glycolic, low-concentration TCA, retinoic acid, or amino acid combinations.
+Glycolic and salicylic acid are excellent skin tools for exfoliating, renewing, and treating mild scarring and certain types of acne.
 Trichloracetic acid peels target more pronounced wrinkles and sun damage.
-Lactic, glycolic, lipoic, kojic, salicylic, and other peels are all a natural means to exfoliate and renew the skin without friction.
-As a result, the chemical peel can improve moisture retention, soften fine lines, unclog pores and generally promote clearer, healthier and more luminous skin.
+Lactic, glycolic, lipoic, kojic, salicylic, and other peels are all-natural means to exfoliate and renew the skin without friction.
+As a result, chemical peel treatments can improve moisture retention, soften fine lines, unclog pores, and generally promote clearer, healthier, and more luminous skin.